 - Whisk with an electric whisk until you get a foamy consistency.
 It should not be stiff like meringues but very soft foam.

-- Add the sugar and the almond meal and mix with a spoon until you get a paste.
+- Add the sugar and the almond flour and mix with a spoon until you get a paste.
 If crumbly, knead with your hands until the dough stays compactly together.

 - Dust a cutting board with powdered sugar and roll the dough into a thick cylinder, about 2 inches (5 cm) thick, then cut it into 1 inch (2.5 cm) chunks.